 Setting a company cell phone policy for the modern workplace

 It’s important to set clear guidelines on the appropriate use of cell phones.
-They can be helpful tools for research, communication, and more.
-However, they can also be distractions, threats to confidentiality, and vessels for misconduct like harassment if clear guidelines are not put into place.
+Cell phones can be helpful tools for research, communication, and more.

 Employee cell phone policy options

 Not all employees necessarily need company phones, but some members of your organization probably will.
-Executives or managers that need to be reachable by their staff at all times will need them.
-Similarly, salespeople may benefit from company phones if they need to be reachable by text to clients or if they need to be reached while traveling or driving around on sales visits.
+Executives or managers who need to be reachable by their staff at all times will need them.
+Similarly, salespeople may benefit from company phones if they need to text clients or text while traveling or driving around on sales visits.

 You have a couple of options to consider for your company cell phone policy: